xyproto/sdl2-examples/c++17-cmake/README.md

 * SDL2
 * ninja (or `make`, just drop the `-GNinja` flag and build with `make`)

-One way of building with C++17, SDL2, CMake and ninja
+One way of building with C++17, SDL2, CMake and Ninja
 -----------------------------------------------------

     mkdir -p build